-“And although the Hessians are probably best remembered for their infamous role in the American Revolution, they had actually been fighting in wars for the better part of a century.”
+“Although the Hessians are probably best remembered for their role in the American Revolution, they had actually been fighting in wars for the better part of a century.”

 GEORGE WASHINGTON’S LEGENDARY Dec.
 26, 1776 surprise attack on enemy troops lodged at Trenton, New Jersey came as a welcome Christmas gift to the 13 rebellious American colonies.